progsysseminar15/progsys/writeups/Murray13.md

 Actually I am not sure if I fully understand how the vector timestamp works to determine whether a batch operation is safe to execute.
 Hopefully, after tomorrow’s discussion it will become clearer.

+### Gabe Fierro

+Naiad is a distributed system that implements a parallelized dataflow computation model called "timely dataflow" which aims to support low-latency streaming while minimizing the amount of coordination between nodes.
+There is also a lot of focus on supporting cyclic operations; this, combined with the partitioning function, makes it feel like an abstraction over map-reduce.
+They place special logical timestamps on the edges between vertices (for of course this is all modeled as a graph because its dataflow) and ensure that data never flows "backwards".
+They then leave it up to the computation runnning how much coordination it requires, either processing more incoming values, or sending output values out to other vertices.
+With the use of the timestamps and the knowledge of the graph layout, they can avoid some unnecessary coordination that occures when the agents need to find out what they need to coordinate.
+Having time flow forward and being able to reason about flow with partitioning and known graphs means that those types of coordinations don't need to be done (or at least to a lesser degree).

+Some of the progressive-system flavors are here again.
+Garbage collection I thin kis in the form of the 'checkpoint' and 'restore' interfaces.
+On periodic checkpoints, the system will flush queues, and the system can recover from a failed process by restoring from a checkpoint.
+I understand that Naiad is faster to a degree because it sidesteps coordination among a large number of nodes and knows where things *should* be.
+In the batching cases that are highly parallel (e.g. wordcount) and are traditional map-reduce, I wonder if Naiad does produce a performance increase.
+Its not clear that their performance gains there are due to the timely dataflow or rather due to a well-engineered system that follows a normal map-reduce computation pattern.